Rocky Mountain University of Health Professions

-Most applications are processed as soon as they are complete, and admission decisions are generally made within a few weeks from the time the application and all supporting materials are received.
-Applicants are encouraged to submit their application before the early application deadline.
-An application must be submitted before the final application deadline.
+For programs that apply directly through the university application portal, admission decisions are generally made within a few weeks from the time the application and all supporting materials are received.
+Applicants are encouraged to submit their application well before the final application deadline.
+To be considered for admission, an applicant must submit his/her application before the final application deadline.

 Notice of Admission Decisions

-All admission decisions are final.
+Admission decisions are made by the program admissions committees.
+All admission decisions are final and transmitted to the Office of Admissions for student notification.
 The admissions process is competitive.
-Admission decisions are based on a combination of academic background, professional experience, test scores, statement of purpose (essay), and letters of recommendation.
-If accepted, all applicants will be given a period of time to consider the offer and then confirm enrollment or decline the admissions offer.
+Admission decisions are based on a combination of academic performance metrics; for example, scores on national examinations, GPA, professional experience, applicant’s statement of purpose, and letters of recommendation.
+If accepted, applicants are given a period of time to consider the offer and then confirm or decline enrollment.

 Acceptance of the offer is generally not deferred; however, programs are permitted to recommend admission deferrals on a case-by-case basis, generally only for extenuating circumstances.
 If granted, the deferral is normally for the next cohort start only; the student is expected to have accepted Rocky Mountain University of Health Professions’ offer of admission.
 Accordingly, a student who requests and is approved to defer admission is considered under an obligation to enroll and attend the program the following cohort start.

 Where the deferred student fails to satisfy the reason for or conditions of the deferral, the deferral may be withdrawn and the offer of admission may be rescinded, thereby prompting the need to re-apply, if the applicant wishes to be considered for future admission.

 Requests for deferral should be made according to normal admission response deadlines.

 As with all programs, an offer of admission is conditional and contingent upon fulfilling specific criteria.